flyingrhinonz/nccm/README.md

 Look at your syslog file for nccm entries.
 Depending upon the verbosity level set in the config file you may not see much if at all anything.
-By default the production level of the script logs WARNING and above which results in syslog silence until something bad happens.
+By default the production level of the script logs INFO and above which is not much.
 Different syslog implementations have their own tolerance for line length, and to handle all scenarios - very long log lines are split into multiple lines, with wrapped